uoregon-libraries/newspaper-curation-app/README.md

 # Newspaper Curation App

-**Note**: this project should not be considered production-ready unless you have a developer who can make sense of some of the inner workings.
+**Note**: this project isn't non-tech-user-friendly!
+You will need to have at least a part-time developer who can make sense of some of the inner workings.
 The application / suite work, but there are quite a few situations where somebody needs to really dig to deal with problems.

-For instance, a scanner error may require deleting the issue record from the database, moving the issue's TIFF/PDF files somewhere they can be examined and fixed by the scanning team, etc.

-There are also improvements which need to be made to automate more parts of the process.
-For instance, right now if an issue has errors, but manages to slip through to the batching phase, fixing the batch requires the use of a somewhat archaic command-line utility that isn't terribly well-documented.
+For instance, external integrations can be finicky, particularly when trying to automate Open ONI commands.
+If your ONI instance fails to ingest a batch that NCA sends it, you likely need somebody to get their hands dirty in order to diagnose and fix the problem.
+This may mean looking through the codebases of these projects, doing manual database cleanup, etc.

-In general, there are undocumented problems which can happen out of the application's scope, and which can only be fixed by manual intervention due to features we haven't had time to build and/or general human error inherent in publisher-uploaded PDFs and scanned+OCRed historic titles.
+More generally, there are a wide variety of problems which can happen out of the application's scope, and which can only be fixed by manual intervention, usually do to human errors which are inherent in publisher-uploaded PDFs and scanned+OCRed historic titles.

-**Note 2**: NCA isn't meant as an out-of-the-box solution for anybody but us.
-Some of the tools may be generic, but there is no customization of things like workflow rules, template theming, etc.
+**Note 2**: NCA isn't meant as a customizable out-of-the-box solution.
+Most of the tools are reusable by anybody curating newspapers, but there is no way to apply your own branding, set up complex workflow rules, etc.

 Ye be warned.